Glory (Britney Spears album): Marketing

-Glory was reissued twice in 2020.
-The standard edition was reissued first, which was surprise released onto music streaming services on May 29.
-This reissue added the previously Japan-exclusive track "Mood Ring (By Demand)", as well as a new cover artwork.
+Reissue

-The deluxe edition received a reissue on December 4, and added the new songs "Swimming in the Stars" and "Matches"—the latter being a collaboration with the Backstreet Boys—alongside remixes of "Mood Ring".
-The deluxe reissue also restores the original solo version of "Slumber Party" and the original album track order.
+In 2020, Glory was reissued two times; the standard edition was reissued first, which was surprise released onto music streaming services on May 29.
+It contains the previously Japan-exclusive track "Mood Ring (By Demand)", as well as a new cover artwork.
+The deluxe edition received a reissue on December 4, featuring the new songs–"Swimming in the Stars" and "Matches"—the latter being a collaboration with the Backstreet Boys—alongside remixes of "Mood Ring".
+It also includes the original solo version of "Slumber Party" and the original album track order.

 The reissues were in response to the original version of Glory receiving a resurgence in popularity in May 2020, following a fan-led social media campaign, which led it to chart at number one on the US iTunes album chart.
 Spears acknowledged the fan campaign via an Instagram video message, and unveiled a new cover artwork for the standard reissue.
-This revised cover features Spears laying in the middle of a desert wearing a gold bathing suit, and was photographed by David LaChappelle.
+The revised cover features Spears laying in the middle of a desert wearing a gold bathing suit.
+Years after the release of the album, Spears announced her intention to step away from the music industry, although commentators note that this decision could be subject to change in the future.

 Singles

-Rapper G-Eazy is the featured artist on "Make Me".
+The rapper G-Eazy (left) featured on "Make Me", and the singer Tinashe (right) featured on the remix version of "Slumber Party".

-Singer Tinashe is the featured artist on the remix version of "Slumber Party".
+"Make Me" was released as Glorys lead single on July 15, 2016, featuring the vocal collaboration of American rapper G-Eazy.
+An accompanying music video directed by David LaChapelle premiered at Spears's Vevo channel on August 5.
+The single debuted and peaked at number 17 on the US Billboard Hot 100, becoming her sixth-highest debut on the chart and 34th Hot 100 entry.

-"Make Me" was released as the lead single for the album on July 15, 2016.
-It was described as a "slinky" mid-tempo R&B song and features the vocal collaboration of American rapper G-Eazy.
-An accompanying music video for the single premiered on Vevo on August 5, 2016.
-The single debuted and peaked at number 17 on the Billboard Hot 100, becoming her sixth-highest debut on the chart and 34th Hot 100 entry.
+On October 25, Spears started to tease the second single, sharing part of the lyrics: "Neighbors say we're causing a commotion..."
+A remix version of "Slumber Party" featuring Tinashe was released on November 17.
+Its music video was directed by Colin Tilley and premiered at YouTube on the same day.
+The song debuted at number 86 on the Hot 100 issue dated December 10, becoming her 35th chart entry.
+Both "Make Me" and "Slumber Party" reached the summit of the US Dance Club Songs chart.

-A remix version of "Slumber Party" featuring Tinashe was released on November 17, 2016, as the second single.
-Its official music video also premiered the same day and has accumulated over a hundred million views on YouTube.
-The single debuted at number 86 on the Billboard Hot 100 issue dated December 10, 2016, becoming her 35th chart entry.
-Both "Make Me" and "Slumber Party" reached the summit of the Billboard Dance Club Songs chart.
+"Mood Ring (By Demand)" was released to Italian radio on July 10, 2020, as the lead single from the 2020 reissues and overall third single from Glory.
+"Swimming in the Stars" was released to digital on December 2, as the second single from the reissues and overall fourth single, coinciding with Spears's 39th birthday.
+The release took critics by surprise, having been released amidst the #FreeBritney movement and Spears's work hiatus.
+"Matches" was issued to contemporary hit radio in Italy on December 18, as the third single from the 2020 reissues and overall fifth and final single.